Food Allergies in Children

 to the server.

-Discuss your child’s food allergy with his or her school.
+Discuss your child’s food allergy with their school.
 Using some of the above strategies at school can be helpful.
-You may be surprised by how many children at have the same or similar allergies.
+You may be surprised by how many children at your school have the same or similar allergies.

 Your child's epinephrine autoinjectors should always be with them.
 Do your best to avoid the foods that cause the allergy, but always be prepared in case of an accidental an accidental exposure or reaction.